SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students are aware of and open to societal and economic change.
+Upon completing this course, alumni are aware of and open to societal and economic change.
 This allows for looking beyond the horizon of daily business and thus enables SMEs to reflect on change.
-The such achieved action potential considerably increases the scope of alternatives that students can contribute.
+The such achieved action potential considerably increases the scope of alternatives that alumni can contribute.

 Superior module: